P2-718na/pandemic-simulation/README.md

 no memory-related errors in my code.

 ### SIR model fitting
-[Giuseppe][5] developed an interesting project for this same assignment.
+My colleague [Giuseppe][5] developed an interesting project for this same assignment.
 His program can, given some data, find out which [SIR Model][6] parameters best fit said data.
 We thought it would be interesting to see how the data generated by my program would suit this particular model.
 This is the result we got (click to enlarge):

 <div align="center">
   <img alt="Program running" src="assets/md/fitting.png" width="600">